 - Securely tape all seams and flaps using the H method.

-- Remove drives and place them inside an anti-static bag before wrapping in anti-static bubble wrap.
+- Remove drives and place them inside an anti-static bag before wrapping them in anti-static bubble wrap.

-- Place them inside an appropriately-sized, cushioned box.
-Fill any empty space with cushioning materials before taping it shut and clearly labelling what the box contains.
+- Place them inside an appropriately sized, cushioned box.
+Fill any empty space with cushioning materials before taping it shut and clearly labeling what the box contains.
 You can then place this box inside a larger box that will contain the case and other components, or carry it with you for safekeeping.
 We recommend the latter.

 - Wrap the server in multiple layers of anti-static bubble wrap and place it inside a double-walled cardboard box or custom-built crate if it is especially large and heavy.

 - Fill any empty space with air-cellular cushioning materials or polyethylene foam cut to size.